 Exclusive to the overnight camps is staying in the dorms.
 The Middle School and Varsity Prep camps all offer the ability to stay on campus throughout the entirety of the camp and the results of this are pretty special.
 Players get a taste of living on their own and get to form a bond with players from all over Minnesota.

-Channel your inner Katniss Everdeen because making the list at number six is the “Lacrosse Hunger Games.”
+Channel your inner Katniss Everdeen because making the list at number six is the “Lacrosse Hunger Games," now also know as "Lacrosse Fortnite."
 During this game, allegiances are set aside.
 One-hundred enter but only one returns.
 It is a camper favorite and quite the spectacle to see.

 This is arguably one of our most unforgettable “Choose Your Own Adventure” options, the “Nature Walk with Coach Voss.”
 Outdoorsman and nature enthusiast Coach Vossen takes campers through the woods and down to the Mississippi River Bluffs for a chance of discovery and reflection.
 Campers get to embrace nature by encountering things like an epic view of the Minneapolis skyline and a hidden waterfall.